Cytolethal distending toxin: Cellular effects

 In lymphocytes, cell death occurs quickly and is not preceded by significant cytoplasmic distension.
-The ability of these toxins to effect lymphocytes differently may be advantageous to the bacteria that utilize these toxins, but the mechanism behind this phenomenon is not yet well understood.
+The ability of these toxins to affect lymphocytes differently may be advantageous to the bacteria that utilize these toxins, but the mechanism behind this phenomenon is not yet well understood.

 Toxin structure

 The active, assembled toxin is a tripartite structure with three distinct subunits- CdtA, CdtB, and CdtC.
 In terms of function, it is an AB toxin.
 In this context, the CdtB subunit is actually the catalytically active "A" subunit, and the CdtA and CdtC together form the binding "B" subunit, which helps the toxin bind and enter target cells.
 Some literature refers to the toxin structure as AB_{2} to reflect the presence of both CdtA and CdtC.

 Different from all other CDTs, Salmonella enterica serovar Typhi CDT (SeCDT) has no CdtA and CdtC homologues.
 However, encoded closely to the active subunit cdtb, the Pertussis-like toxin A and B (pltA/pltB) have been shown to be essential for cellular intoxication.
 PltA and PltB have a different structure from CdtA and CdtC, thus promoting CdtB activity in a different way.
 Both PltA and PltB have been found to bind directly to CdtB in vitro.
 In addition, different from all other CDTs, Salmonella genotoxin is produced only upon bacterial internalization in infected cells, thus the SeCDT traffic may differ remarkably from the canonical ones.